wasm-bindgen/js-bindgen/ARCHITECTURE.md

   trying to constantly re-generate files.
 While we have attempted various workarounds to detect Rust Analyzer and other race-conditions, ultimately there was no fool-proof way to solve this.
 It also hurts incremental compilation, where we want to cause as little overhead as possible.
-- Because we build our JS glue code via associated trait variables, which we can't evaluate in a proc-macro, we are stuck doing post-processing anyway.
+- Because we build our JS code via associated trait variables, which we can't evaluate in a proc-macro, we are stuck doing post-processing anyway.

 ### Why Don't We Compile the Assembly in a Build Script?